Sunday, 6 November 2011

 Around the Puri temple and nearby villages, painters produced paintings for visiting pilgrims.
 Although the most common subjects were the three cult images painted on primed cotton, the painters sometimes kept sketch books for taking orders from clients.
 Almost all Orissan manuscripts were written and painted on palm leaf, yet, in many exceptional cases, they were executed on paper.
 However, in the latter case, their style changed only slightly, the difference being due to the nature of the material used.

-In the vast plateau of the Deccan, a variety of patrons and, consequently, styles of paintings existed.
-Apart from the scroll paintings discussed above, conservative painting of great originality, strength and distinct style was produced at the various small courts of the Deccan.
-Wanaparti, a Hindu state in south Deccan, was one such centre.
-The three pages from a Ragamala series from this place are very original in style and their unconventional use of colour.
-A notable fact about them is that they illustrate the south Indian Karnatak modes of music; all other Indian Ragamala sets are based on north Indian music.
 While concluding this small note, we must inform the reader that many types of Indian folk paintings are not represented in this exhibition.
 Firstly, the wall paintings done on village homes in several parts of Gujarat and Orissa, and the paintings on the walls of the bridal chambers of Madhubani in Bihar and by the Warlis in Maharashtra and Bastar in Central India, though familiar to us, are, naturally, not possible to show.
 Secondly, since the Museum restricts its collection to work done before 1900 AD, the recent work of the Madhubani and Warli painters on paper, so much sought after today, was outside our scope.
 So also the Museum does not possess good examples of folk painting from South India, where it is restricted only to glass painting.
 Otherwise, this exhibition is fully representative of India's folk paintings, and is a manifest tribute to the unknown master painters whose creations our Museum intends to glorify.